THE BIG QUESTION IS WHETHER YOU ARE GOING TO BE ABLE TO SAY A HEARTY YES TO YOUR ADVENTURE. -Joseph Campbell

 Remember this puppy rule - For every month of age increase activity by 5 minutes.
 For example: an 8 week old puppy only needs 10 minutes of physical activity a day, a 6 month old puppy only needs 30 minutes a day of physical activity!

 It takes awhile for puppies bones to grow and make a proper boney joint.
-This is why you should never let puppies jump, walk up/down stairs, over exercise, or over train.
-Doing too much impact activity at a young age can cause serious issues such as hip dysplasia later in life, or even at a young age.
+This is why you should NEVER let puppies jump, walk up/down stairs, over exercise, or over train.
+Doing too much impact activity at a young age can cause serious issues such as hip or elbow dysplasia later in life, or even at a young age.

 Physical activity includes - going for a walk, training, playing fetch, running, playing with other dogs, etc.